 How is Gateway involved with Climate Change?

-Climate change will directly affect the Gateway National Recreation Area.
-In 2009, we released Long-Term Research Management Under a Changing Climate.
-This report documents the many challenges faced by the park as a result of climate change, including increasing ecosystem resilience and protecting cultural and recreational resources from damage and loss.
-Click the above link to read the report.
+In 2009, four years before Hurricane Sandy, the park released the report Long-Term Research Management Under a Changing Climate.
+This report documents many challenges faced by the park as a result of climate change, including increasing ecosystem resilience and protecting cultural and recreational resources from damage and loss.

 According to the report, there are four impacts of climate change that will most affect Gateway.
 These include: